OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 ## Introduction

-This post assumes some familiarity with [Custom step templates](https://octopus.com/docs/projects/custom-step-templates) and the Octopus [Community Library](https://octopus.com/docs/projects/community-step-templates).
-If you want to learn more about these, my colleague Ryan Rousseau wrote up an excellent [two-part series](https://octopus.com/blog/creating-an-octopus-deploy-step-template) on how to create your own step template and publish it to the Library.
-In addition, this post doesn't cover how to configure a Vault server or its main concepts in great detail.
+This post assumes some familiarity with [custom step templates](https://octopus.com/docs/projects/custom-step-templates) and the Octopus [Community Library](https://octopus.com/docs/projects/community-step-templates).
+To learn more about these, you can read Ryan Rousseau's [two-part series](https://octopus.com/blog/creating-an-octopus-deploy-step-template) on how to create your own step template and publish it to the Library.

+In addition, this post doesn't cover in great detail how to configure a Vault server or its main concepts.

-The step templates covered in this post perform both [Vault authentication](https://www.vaultproject.io/docs/concepts/auth) and Secret retrieval for both versions `1` and `2` of the [Key-Value (kv)](https://www.vaultproject.io/docs/secrets/kv) Secrets Engine.
+The step templates covered in this post perform both [Vault authentication](https://www.vaultproject.io/docs/concepts/auth) and secret retrieval for both versions `1` and `2` of the [Key-Value (kv)](https://www.vaultproject.io/docs/secrets/kv) Secrets Engine.

-All of the step templates make use of the Vault [HTTP API](https://www.vaultproject.io/api-docs) so there are no additional dependencies required to use them, except being able to connect to your Vault server of course!
-They have all been tested using Vault version `1.7.1` and can run on both Windows and Linux (with `Powershell Core` installed).
+All of the step templates make use of the Vault [HTTP API](https://www.vaultproject.io/api-docs) so there are no additional dependencies required to use them, except being able to connect to your Vault server of course.
+They've all been tested using Vault version `1.7.1` and can run on both Windows and Linux (with `Powershell Core` installed).

 ## Authentication #{authentication}

-Before you can interact with Vault, you must authenticate against an auth method.
+Before interacting with Vault, you must authenticate against an auth method.
 Vault offers a number of different authentication options.
 The following step templates have been created to support Vault authentication:

 - [LDAP login](#ldap-login)
 - [AppRole login](#approle-login)